-- Sharks are the ocean's greatest predators - Sharks have evolved over 400 million years around before, during and after dinosaurs - Sharks have finely tuned senses and adaptations for hunting and capturing prey - But hunting is no good if you can't catch and eat your prey this comes down to...Jaws! - Different sharks have different teeth depending on what kind of food they usually eat - Sharks don't have bones, their skeleton is made of cartilage wiggle your ears, that's cartilage - more flexible and less rigid than bone. - Great for swimming but when it comes to teeth there is a drawback.
+- Sharks have evolved over 400 million years around before, during and after dinosaurs - · Sharks have finely tuned senses and adaptations for hunting and capturing prey - But hunting is no good if you can't catch and eat your prey this comes down to...Jaws! - · Different sharks have different teeth depending on what kind of food they usually eat - Sharks don't have bones, their skeleton is made of cartilage wiggle your ears, that's cartilage more flexible and less rigid than bone. - Great for swimming but when it comes to teeth there is a drawback.
 No bone for teeth to grip onto.

-(You could demonstrate by setting a "tooth" - e.g. lollipop stick in plaster and putting one in blue-tac) - So sharks teeth are less fixed and they fall out easily.
+(You could demonstrate by setting a "tooth" e.g. lollypop stick in plaster and putting one in blue-tac) - So sharks teeth are less fixed and they fall out easily.
 They rely on their teeth so the have a continual supply of new teeth. - That means sharks have a lot of teeth in their lifetime how many sets will you have?
 How many teeth will you have in your life?